All posts

 Most SERP results on BNB → L2 routing flatten these differences and recommend by fee or speed alone.
 For $5K+ transfers, that ranking is wrong.

-Structural Data: Arbitrum vs Base vs Optimism vs L1
+Structural data: Arbitrum vs Base vs Optimism vs L1

 The positioning matrix below frames the four destinations BNB capital actually considers.
 Numbers are directional — verify current Stage rating, TVL, and withdrawal semantics on L2Beat before committing capital.